jakzal/toolbox/README.md

 bin/toolbox.php inst --target-dir /tools
 ```

+The target dir can also be configured with the `TOOLBOX_TARGET_DIR` environment variable.

 #### Dry run

 To only see what commands would be executed, use the dry run mode: